publiccodenet/about/activities/member-relations/user-mapping/index.md

+---
+type: Index
+---

 # Value proposition hypotheses

 Foundation for Public Code value proposition hypotheses to test for user research, organised by probable user groups.

-> This information is incomplete - it only reflects our progress in our first session (April 2019).
+> This information is incomplete - it reflects our progress at our first session (April 2019).

 Decision makers and sponsors: